How to Day Trade with Trend

 SM will take advantage of the higher prices obtained in the rally to take profits by beginning to sell the stock back to the uninformed traders/investors

-ALL THE INFORMATION PROVIDED ABOVE ARE REVERSE FOR DISTRIBUTION AND DECLINE PHASE
+ALL THE INFORMATION PROVIDED ABOVE ARE REVERSE FOR THE DISTRIBUTION AND DECLINE PHASE

 Price makes Lower High (LH) and Lower Low.
 (LL)